New York State Sportswriters Association

 About us

-Four 45 years, the New York State Sportswriters Association consisted of much more than just members of the media.
-Although virtually every newspaper and many radio and TV stations in the state were among our paying members, many other groups were represented:
+The 2023-44 school year is season No. 57 for the New York State Sportswriters Association and its coverage of scholastic sports.
+In our four-plus decades, the NYSSWA consisted of much more than just members of the media.
+Although virtually every newspaper and many radio and TV stations in the state were paying members, other groups were represented:

 • High school coaches, administrators and athletes.